 - Do not assume every rural or off-grid job automatically qualifies for £9,000 until the live GOV.UK or Ofgem wording catches up.

-- If the project is likely to be submitted on or after 28 April 2026, check the newest operational guidance as well as the headline news coverage.
+- If the project is likely to be submitted on or after 28 April 2026, check the newest guidance as well as the headline news coverage.

 - Keep the survey evidence clean: current heating type, emitters, cylinder, electrics, access, and external unit constraints should all be captured before the quote goes out.